 - The market resolves to the proposed outcome

-- The proposer receives their $750 bond back plus a $2 USDC reward for their service
+- The proposer receives their $750 bond back plus a reward — typically $2 PUSD, and up to $5 PUSD on some markets

 4. If Disputed